jdadelman/prospect-valuation-model/docs/DATA_SCHEMA.md

 - `league` (string; nullable)

 ### Stat line columns
 This project is agnostic to the exact stat set; however, each stat must be defined consistently and documented.

 Recommended practice:

-- Maintain separate columns for hitters vs pitchers, allowing nulls where not applicable, or maintain two stat tables (`player_season_stats_hitting`, `player_season_stats_pitching`).
+- Maintain separate stat tables for hitters and pitchers, or

-Minimum required fields depend on your later feature engineering, but typical columns include:
+- Use a unified table with role-appropriate nulls.

 **Hitters (examples):**
 - `g`, `pa`, `ab`, `h`, `2b`, `3b`, `hr`, `bb`, `so`, `sb`, `cs`